-Mr Jay Stephenson - Appointed on 1 February 2012
+Mr Jay Stephenson

-Mt Stephenson holds a Master of Business Administration, is a Fellow of the Certified Practicing Accountants (Australia), Certified Management Accountant (Canada), Member of the Australian Institute of Company Directors and Fellow of the Chartered Institute of Secretaries.
+Mr Jay Stephenson holds a Master of Business Administration, is a Fellow of the Certified Practicing Accountants (Australia), Certified Management Accountant (Canada), Member of the Australian Institute of Company Directors and Fellow of the Chartered Institute of Secretaries.

-Mr Stephenson has over 21 years of business development including approximately 16 years as Director, Chief Financial Officer and Company Secretary for various listed and unlisted entities.
+Mr Stephenson has over 21 years of business development including approximately 20 years as Director, Chief Financial Officer and Company Secretary for various listed and unlisted entities.
 He has been involved in business acquisitions, mergers, initial public offerings, capital raisings, as well as managing all areas of finance for companies.
-He sits on the boards of Quintessential Resources Limited, Doray Minerals Limited, Drake Resources Limited, Strategic Minerals Corporation NL, Aura Energy Limited, Nickelore Limited, Spencer Resources Limited and Parker Resources NL as well as acts as Company Secretary for a number of ASX Listed resource and industrial companies.
+He sits on the boards of Quintessential Resources Limited, Doray Minerals Limited, Drake Resources Limited, Strategic Minerals Corporation NL, Nickelore Limited and Spencer Resources Limited as well as acts as Company Secretary for a number of ASX Listed resource and industrial companies.